danielgospodinow/danielgospodinow.com/content/interests.md

 I've been programming for a while now - since my early high school years.

-It all starter very simple.
+It all started very simple.
 At the age of 15, I started writing World of Warcraft macros.
 After a couple of years, I found out that those same macros are actually simple Lua scripts.
 I was quite fascinated because that's when I realized that those macros were my first steps in the programming world.

 Then, that same spark kept fueling my interest in coding during high school.
 I think I was a pretty good student in programming back then because of that.